michielhildebrand/newspaper_flask_wrapper/README.md

 # Newspaper Flask Wrapper
-Simple wrapper to provide the newspaper library as a service.
+Simple wrapper to provide the [newspaper python library](https://github.com/codelucas/newspaper) as a service.
 For now only simple parsing of articles is supported.

 ## Requirements
 * python 3